How to Train Your Brain to Crave Healthy Foods

 I have a friend who carries an apple in her bag and keeps a box of high-fibre muesli in her car so she can scoop up a handful whenever a chocolate craving hits.

 If I'm going out for a while, and particularly if I expect that there'll be food temptations on offer, I'll bring my own healthy snacks with me.
-Perhaps a boiled egg, or a banana or whatever's in the fruit bowl.
+Perhaps some dried meat (jerky or biltong) or a banana or whatever's in the fruit bowl.

 - Bury craved foods in the middle of a meal.